shadowed1/ChromeOS_PowerControl/README.md

 *BatteryControl:*

 - Uses ectool's chargecontrol to toggle between normal or idle.
-- Check's CROS_USBPD_CHARGER0/online to see if it is plugged in or not.
+- Check's ectool usbpdpower to identify which charge port is being used.
 - Check's BAT0/capacity to measure when to control chargecontrol.
 - ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.<br>